V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvu : year / grey hair

-– mvuadi : faith, trust, hope / wand or flexible branch to chastise children
+– mvuadi : faith, trust, hope / switch, stick or flexible branch to chastise children

-– mvuala : chief’s staff, scepter, wand / chief’s messenger, envoy / lawyer
+– mvuala : chief’s staff, chief’s stick, scepter, switch / chief’s messenger, envoy / lawyer

 – mvuala / mvuela : cassock, boubou